blockchainsllc/in3-docs/docs/api-cmd.rst

                This can be a file path, a 0x-hexvalue, or ``-`` to read it from standard input.
 If a method signature is given with the data, they will be combined and used as constructor arguments when deploying.

 -gas           The gas limit to use when sending transactions (default: 100000).
--value         The value to send when conducting a transaction.
+-gas_price     the gas price to use when sending transactions. (default: use eth_gasPrice) -value         The value to send when conducting a transaction.
 Can be a hex value or a float/integer with the suffix ``eth`` or ``wei`` like ``1.8eth`` (default: 0).
 -w, -wait      If given, ``eth_sendTransaction`` or ``eth_sendRawTransaction`` will not only return the transaction hash after sending but also wait until the transaction is mined and returned to the transaction receipt.
 -json          If given, the result will be returned as JSON, which is especially important for ``eth_call``, which results in complex structres.